arkhipenko/esp32-mjpeg-multiclient-espcam-drivers/PlatformIO/README.md

 Provide WIFI credentials for your network

-Once connected, the MJPEG stream is available on: Stream Link: http://<your local network IP address>/mjpeg/1
+Once connected, the MJPEG stream is available on: Stream Link: http://your.local.network.IP.address/mjpeg/1

 e.g.: Stream Link: http://192.168.122.132/mjpeg/1